jimenapf/quinoa-wind-turbine-manifests/README.md

 # Wind Turbine GitOps repo

-The refactored manifest repository using OpenShift GitOps with ApplicationSets and git file generator for parameters.

-The main file here is the `wind-turbine-app.yaml` - file which contains an ApplicationSet using
+The main file here is the `wind-turbine-app.yaml` - file which contains an Application using
 - the `helm` chart folder for templates and
-- the `stages/*/config.js` files for parameters.
+- the `config/config.js` files for parameters.

 For easy install there is a shell script which does all kinds of installations that are needed.

 ## Installation

 1. fork this repo
-2. `0-github-secret.yaml`: fill credentials for github from user settings -> Developer settings -> Personal access tokens -> Fine-grained tokens
+2. `0-github-secret-tmpl.yaml`: fill credentials for github from user settings -> Developer settings -> Personal access tokens -> Fine-grained tokens
-3. `0-quay-secret.yaml`: fill credentials for quay from Robot Accounts -> Create Robot Account -> Kubernetes Secret
+3. `0-quay-secret-tmpl.yaml`: fill credentials for quay from Robot Accounts -> Create Robot Account -> Kubernetes Secret
-4. run `1-install.sh`

-**INFO: Install script is work-in-progress.
-Not all resources, that are used in some steps, are created fast enough.
-If it doesn't work, just run it multiple times.**

 ## Webhooks